First time in Montreal

 Eat first, plan later

 Montreal is a food city above everything else.
 Start with a Montreal bagel from St-Viateur or Fairmount.
 Have poutine at least once.
 Try smoked meat at Schwartz's even if the line looks long.
 Then go deeper with dim sum in Chinatown and dumplings on the Plateau.
+For longer stays, dig into the Italian and French bistro lists where the deeper kitchens live, or our date-night picks when the dinner is the whole evening.
 The city eats late, so check our late-night picks for after midnight.

 Pick your neighbourhood